 Figure 3.
-Storm-relative composite average geopotential heights (thick orange lines) and anomalies (color shaded) for all TCs located in the latitude bin 30-40°N over the Atlantic.
-The composite fields are shown for three levels - 300 hPa, 500 hPa and 850 hPa.
+Storm-relative composite average geopotential heights (thick orange lines) and anomalies (color shaded) for all TCs located in the latitude bin $30-40^{\circ}$ N over the Atlantic.
+The composite fields are shown for three levels - 300, 500, and 850 hPa.
 In each panel, the composite 1000 hPa anomalous geopotential is shown using thin black contours.
 All anomalies are defined relative to a long-term synoptic climatology.
-The contour intervals are: 12 dam, 6 dam and 3 dam for the three levels respectively.
-The shading interval in dam for the 300 hPa anomaly fields is shown in the label-bar.
+The contour intervals are 12, 6, and 3 dam for the three levels, respectively.
+The shading interval in decameters for the 300 hPa anomaly fields is shown in the label bar.
 It is half of the value for the other two levels.
-The left column is for rapid tangential acceleration and the right column is for rapid tangential deceleration.
+Panels (a)-(c) show rapid tangential acceleration, and panels (d)-(f) show rapid tangential deceleration.